Skip to main content

 • DEI events throughout the semester

-If you have any suggestions or general feedback regarding our DEI policies we would love to hear them.
-Together, we want to learn from and with each other, identify blind spots and challenge ourselves to become more inclusive as an organization and as a community.
-Connect with the DEI Task Force Chair or Representative for more information.
+If you have any suggestions or general feedback regarding our DEI policies, we would love to hear them.
+Together, we want to learn from and with each other, identify blind spots, and challenge ourselves to become more inclusive as an organization and as a community.
+Connect with the DEI Task Force for more information.

 Do you offer any soft-skills courses?